 The Nebraska MOM program provides care to the uninsured, the under-insured and anyone who otherwise has difficulty getting to a dentist.
-Those who show up for care, children and adults, and don't have any medically compromising condition that would prohibit them from receiving care are seen on a first-come, first-served basis.
+Those who show up for care, children and adults, and don't have any medically compromising condition that would prohibit them from receiving care are seen on a first-come, first-serve basis.

 In Nebraska, a successful MOM event focuses on:

 - Providing free access to critical dental care while placing a high priority on patients suffering from dental infections or pain.

 - Providing basic dental education and awareness to patients.